GuilhermeFerreiraa/GuilhermeFerreiraa/README.md

 ##

-- 🔭 Currently I work as Developer Front-End
+- 🔭 Currently I work as Developer Front-End in MetaLife (using React & TS)

-- 🌱 I'm studying new Technologies like: React Js e TypeScript

-- 🤞 I'm Developer Front-End on MetaLife Pilates

 <br>